EPI-Studios/Moud-Documentation/api/templates/docs/3_Features/1_Player_Animation.md

 - **Drive from events** – `player.movement.start/stop` events are great entry points to trigger locomotion overrides or footstep animations
-- **Camera-aware** – when using detached cameras (`player.camera.enableCustomCamera()`), manually adjust first-person visibility to prevent limbs from clipping the new view.
+- **Camera-aware** – when using server-driven camera locks (`player.camera.lock(...)`), manually adjust first-person visibility to prevent limbs from clipping the new view.